The Minox shutter blade mechanism

 Conclusion

-– drive the escapement,
+– adjust the escapement,

-– drive the opening blade
+– drive the opening blade and

 – drive the closing blade.